nadlambino/laravel-uploadable/README.md

 ```
 > [!IMPORTANT]
 >
-> Depending on your configuration, the `createUploads` will delete the uploadable model when the upload > process fails, while `updateUploads` will update it to its original attributes.
+> Depending on your configuration, the `createUploads` will delete the uploadable model when the upload process fails, while `updateUploads` will update it to its original attributes.

 ## Temporarily disabling the file upload process

-You can temporarily disable the file uploads by calling the static method `dontUpload`.
+You can temporarily disable the file uploads by calling the static method `disableUpload`.

 ```php
 public function update(Request $request, Post $post)